 Important: Rinse the brush or sponge often to avoid scratching the paint with microscopic rocks and dirt.

-Step 2: Cleaning the chain
+Step 2: Clean the bike chain

 » For step 2, you'll need: